icinganalysis/icinganalysis.github.io/content/NACA-TN-3338.md

 The accuracy of the various drop distributions shown above are unknown, due to the lack of an independent comparison measurement.
 I do not know of data from the NACA era that could clarify the accuracy.
-We will look at a comparison of post-NACA data at the end of the Cylinders thread.
+We will look at a comparison of post-NACA data in the [Conclusions of the Cylinder Thread]({filename}Conclusions%20of%20the%20Cylinder%20Thread.md).

 ## Citations